Jim-Kufre/Home-Workout-Documentation/docs/Quick Start.md

 You’ll land on the dashboard with your tailored workout schedule.

+For more details, click [here](./docs/task.md)